ndgde/ndgde/README.md

 I am a passionate and versatile programmer who loves computer graphics and building projects from scratch for a thorough understanding of any field.
 My main interests lie in low-level programming, computer graphics, and reverse engineering.

-I have a wide range of knowledge of various programming languages and related technologies 🧰:
+I have a wide range of knowledge of various programming languages and related technologies:

 #### Programming Languages